NetworkConfiguration/dhcpcd/tests/eloop-bench/README.md

 The following arguments can influence the benchmark:

   *  `-a active`
-     The number of active pipes.
+     The number of active pipes, default 1.
-     (default 1)
   *  `-n pipes`
-     The number of pipes to create and attach an eloop callback to.
+     The number of pipes to create and attach an eloop callback to, defalt 100.
-     (default (100)
   *  `-r runs`
-     The number of timed runs to make.
+     The number of timed runs to make, default 25.
-     (default 25)
   *  `-w writes`
-     The number of writes to make by the read callbacks.
+     The number of writes to make by the read callback, default 100.
-     (default 100)